Iron(III) chloride: Solution

+Like the solid hydrates, aqueous solutions of ferric chloride also consist of the octahedral [FeCl2(H2O)4]+ of unspecified stereochemistry.
+Detailed speciation of aqueous solutions of ferric chloride is challenging because the individual components do not have distinctive spectroscopic signatures.
+Iron(III) complexes, with a high spin d5 configuration, are kinetically labile, which means that ligands rapidly dissociate and reassociate.
+A further complication is that these solutions are strongly acidic, as expected for aquo complexes of a tricationic metal.
+Iron aquo complexes are prone to olation, the formation of polymeric oxo derivatives.
+Dilute solutions of ferric chloride produce soluble nanoparticles with molecular weight of 104, which exhibit the property of "aging", i.e., the structure change or evolve over the course of days.
+The polymeric species formed by the hydrolysis of ferric chlorides are key to the use of ferric chloride for water treatment.

-Anhydrous iron(III) chloride dissolves in diethyl ether and tetrahydrofuran forming 1:2 adducts of the formula FeCl3(ether)2.
+In contrast to the complicated behavior of its aqueous solutions, solutions of iron(III) chloride in diethyl ether and tetrahydrofuran are well-behaved.
+Both ethers form 1:2 adducts of the general formula FeCl3(ether)2.
 In these complexes, the iron is pentacoordinate.

 Preparation

-Several hundred thousand kilograms of anhydrous iron(III) chloride are produced annually.
+Several hundred tons of anhydrous iron(III) chloride are produced annually.
 The principal method, called direct chlorination, uses scrap iron as a precursor:

 The reaction is conducted at several hundred degrees such that the product is gaseous.
 Using excess chlorine guarantees that the intermediate ferrous chloride is converted to the ferric state.
-A similar but laboratory scale process also has been described.
+A similar but laboratory-scale process also has been described.

-Solutions of iron(III) chloride are produced industrially both from iron and from ore, in a closed-loop process.
+Aqueous solutions of iron(III) chloride are also produced industrially from a number of iron precursors, including iron oxides: